Python syntax and semantics: Entry point

+In this idiom, the call to the named entry point main is explicit, and the interaction with the operating system (receiving the arguments, calling system exit) are done explicitly by library calls, which are ultimately handled by the Python runtime.
+This contrasts with C, where these are done implicitly by the runtime, based on convention.

 Indentation

 Python uses whitespace to delimit control flow blocks (following the off-side rule).
 Python borrows this feature from its predecessor ABC: instead of punctuation or keywords, it uses indentation to indicate the run of a block.

-In so-called "free-format" languages—that use the block structure derived from ALGOL—blocks of code are set off with braces ({ }) or keywords.
+In so-called "free-format" languages – that use the block structure derived from ALGOL – blocks of code are set off with braces ({ }) or keywords.
 In most coding conventions for these languages, programmers conventionally indent the code within a block, to visually set it apart from the surrounding code.
+The standard practice in Python is to use four spaces for each level of indentation, but tabs or a different number of spaces can also be used.
+The important thing is to be consistent in the same block of code.

 A recursive function named foo, which is passed a single parameter, x, and if the parameter is 0 will call a different function named bar and otherwise will call baz, passing x, and also call itself recursively, passing x-1 as the parameter, could be implemented like this in Python: